Mardhini (Deccan – Folk)

 Mardhini Karnataka.jpg

 This is Mahishasuramardhini (The Goddess who killed the Asura called Mahisha).
-For more information on this Goddesses, please see another blog on this website.
+For more information on this Goddess, please see another blog on this website.
 Mardhini for short.

-Mahisha assumed the form of a buffalo to terrorize everyone including Gods.
+Mahisha assumed the form of a buffalo to terrorise everyone, including the gods.
 Mardhini embarks on a battle and severs the buffalo’s head, seen lying on her left side.
 With her lower left hand, she pulls Mahisha out of the buffalo’s body to kill him.

 Sharing my passion